kubeshark/docs/src/pages/en/pcap.md

 ## Export a Network Snapshot

-**Kubeshark** enables you to export any network snapshot that is represented by a [KFL](/en/kfl) query.
-The network snapshot comes in the form of a compressed PCAP repository that includes one PCAP file per node, where all L4 streams that match the KFL query at the specific node are merged into that PCAP file.
+**Kubeshark** enables you to export any network snapshot that is represented by a [filter](/en/filtering).
+The network snapshot comes in the form of a compressed PCAP repository that includes one PCAP file per node, where all L4 streams that match the filter at the specific node are merged into that PCAP file.

 ![Selective Network Snapshot](/network-snapshot.png)

 **Kubeshark** enables you to manually export a network snapshot or conditionally generate and upload a network snapshot to an immutable datastore.

 ### Manual PCAP Export

 Clicking the PCAP button will download the compressed PCAP repository in a `.tar.gz` format.

 ![PCAP Button](/PCAP-button.png)